 Source: Historic England Advice Note 1 (Second Edition) "Conservation Area Appraisal, Designation and Management" published in February 2019, pages 5 & 6 .

 - Source: First item, Table 1, page 7 of “Understanding Place: Conservation Area Designation, Appraisal and Management”, English Heritage (2011).

 - Source: General Principle 16 of the Department for Culture, Media and Sport publication “Principles of Selection for Listing Buildings” (2010)

 - Source: Paragraph 6, page 21 of “Understanding Place: Conservation Area Designation, Appraisal and Management” (English Heritage, 2011)

-- Of the 12 remaining signal boxes: 10 are still in operational use (the box at Garsdale has some serious structural problems but Network Rail's application for listed building consent for the necessary remedial work was accepted by the YDNPA on 6th November 2013) and 2 are preserved (Armathwaite Station and Settle Station - the latter after being physically moved several hundred yards).
+- Of the 12 remaining signal boxes: 10 are still in operational use (the box at Garsdale had some serious structural problems but Network Rail's application for listed building consent for the necessary remedial work was accepted by the YDNPA on 6th November 2013 and the remedial work has since been carried out) and 2 are preserved (Armathwaite Station and Settle Station - the latter after being physically moved several hundred yards).
 The box at Long Meg Sidings (built in 1955, disused since 1983) was demolished as recently as January 2013.

 - The annotated land plans kindly donated to the FoSCL archive by a retired senior railway engineer indicate that 13 bridges between Settle Junction and Peterril Junction had been filled-in or demolished prior to 2012 (almost certainly in order to reduce inspection & maintenance costs).
 The demolished bridges are: